henderea/MemoryTamer/README.md

 * **v0.8:** add memory quick-trimming functionality and remove the old "reload preferences" menu item
 * **v0.8.1:** add an option to control whether or not growl notifications are sticky
 * **v0.8.2:** add ability to run Memory Trimming on demand
+* **v0.9:** New experimental feature: auto-threshold.
+Designed to automatically adjust your thresholds to the target frequency.
+If you try it out, please provide feedback at <https://github.com/henderea/MemoryTamer/issues/4>

 ###Versions (code-signed with developer ID):
 * **v0.3:** <http://memorytamer.s3.amazonaws.com/MemoryTamer-0.3.zip> (Mavericks-only)